 Tension setting on a sewing machine requires a little more than just adjusting the presser foot tension.
-Bobbin tension plays an important part too and adjusting bobbin tension is crucial for the success of all sewing projects!
+Sewing machine bobbin tension plays an important part too and changing bobbin tension is crucial for the success of all sewing projects!

-I showed you before how to set the presser foot tension and now it’s time to see how to adjust bobbin tension.
+I showed you before how to set the presser foot tension and now it’s time to see how to change the tension in your bobbin.
 We’ll talk about top thread tension on a future tutorial.
 Setting these to the correct level that is required by your project plays an extremely important role.
 But first let’s see why you need to make these adjustments.

 It all comes down to the fabric, really.
 Every fabric is different in texture and thickness thus requiring different pressure from the presser foot.
 But they also require different threads.
 You can’t obviously sew thick fabrics with lightweight thread and vice versa.
 I mean you can, but the result will be disastrous for the fabric, the needle, the sewing machine and your poor nerves.
 So you need to adjust the presser foot to apply the right tension and then you need to take care of the thread tension which is controlled by the bobbin tension and the needle tension.